Cornell-MAE-UG/fa25-portfolio-eh697/_projects/2025-engrd2210-portfolio-assignment.md

   <img src="{{ '/assets/images/otto-cycle.jpg' | relative_url }}" alt="Centered Image" style="max-width:100%; height:auto;">
 </div>

-Meanwhile, the ideal air standard assumes a closed system where the steps are 1. adiabatic compression 2. constant volume heat addition from a thermal reservoir 3. adiabatic expansion 4. constant pressure heat removal to a thermal reservoir.
+Meanwhile, the ideal air standard assumes a closed system where the steps are 1. adiabatic compression 2. constant volume heat addition from a thermal reservoir 3. adiabatic expansion 4. constant volume heat removal to a thermal reservoir.

 The efficiency of this ideal system is given by the equation: